TinkerTools/tinker-hp/GPU/Prerequisites.md

      This package contains everything you need to build Tinker-HP (GPU code).
 Previously listed items are already available within it.
 However, we need to make sure the installation has been correctly done and the environment variables (PATH; CPATH & NVHPC) are set and updated.
 Follow instructions described in `$PREFIX/modulefiles` with `$PREFIX` the installation directory of your package.

+## Python Environment
+If you plan to combine machine learning with MD, we provide an environment file `tinker-hp/GPU/tinkerml.yaml` which installs python modules for machine learning.
+This specific python environment requires [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to be installed on the host machine.
+Install the environment according to the next instructions before proceeding to Tinker-HP.

+To create the environment, run in your shell: `conda env create -f tinkerml.yaml`; <br />
+Activate or deactivate it respectively with `conda activate tinkerml` or `conda deactivate`;  <br />

+Composition of the environment:
+* [Pytorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/) are the building block of most of machine learning potential libraries.
+* Deepmd-kit and libdeepmd are used for [DeePMD](https://docs.deepmodeling.com/projects/deepmd/en/master/index.html) models.
+* Our [TorchANI](https://aiqm.github.io/torchani/)-based library composed of lot of new features, more coming soon!

 ## Mandatory Libraries
    - FFt libraries
       - `libfftw3` or `libfftw3f` in single or mixed precision mode.
         You will need to provide in that case FFTW install directory to both Tinker's and 2decompfft's Makefile.
-        Exporting `FFTW=/path_to_fftw3` as an environment variable should be enough to make.
+        Setting `FFTW=/path_to_fftw3` as an environment variable should be enough to make.
       - It is also possible to use the generic fft provided with your compiler (Default behavior).
    - Intel MKL Library (Only for host/CPU build!)
-      - Export `MKLROOT=/path_to_mkl_library` inside your shell environment
+      - Set `MKLROOT=/path_to_mkl_library` inside your shell environment
-      - `lmkl_intel_lp64 lmkl_sequential lmkl_core` are required
+      - `libmkl_intel_lp64 libmkl_sequential libmkl_core` are required
    - `2decomp_fft` library already provided inside the repository.
-   - `libstdc++` Standard C++ library
+   - Standard C++ library
-      - Export `GNUROOT=/path_to_gnu`.
-      This is not mandatory for a first and unique installation with `install.sh` but it is required for developers or when you need to recompile in an other configuration. e.g. `export GNUROOT=/usr` for conventional Linux systems
+      - Set `GNUROOT=/path_to_gnu`.
+This is not mandatory for a first and unique installation with `ci/install.sh` but it is required for developers or when you need to recompile in an other configuration.
+      e.g. `export GNUROOT=/usr` for conventional Linux systems.
+The aim is to fetch `libstdc++` from `${GNUROOT}/lib64`
    - `CUDA` (Toolkit and libraries)
       - Cuda(C/C++) compiler `nvcc`
       - Recent CUDA libraries are required by the GPU code.
 Every CUDA version since 9.1 has been tested.
-        They are delivered with NVIDIA HPC-SDK packages
+        From now on, CUDA Toolkit is a part of NVIDIA HPC-SDK package.

+:warning: ** !!
+Warning !!**
+If you are building with machine learning interface, please ensure the consistency of your environment between the one of Tinker-HP (HPC-SDK) and python ; especially the installed version of CUDA.
+Default python environment comes with cuda11.3 version `(tinkerml.yaml)`.
+Therefore, it is mandatory to use an NVIDIA HPC-SDK package which contains cuda11.3?
+Should that instruction being discarded, unexpected behaviors may occur while running Tinker-HP.

-### Notes
+## Notes
-It is important to make sure that your environments (both build and run) are version consistent.
-In most cases, we have to pay attention our native CUDA version does not differ from PGI provided CUDA and/or NVIDIA driver installed.
-This matter will not happen with Nvidia HPC Package installed and loaded in your environment.
+It is necessary to make sure that your environments (both build and run) are version consistent.
+In most cases, we have to pay attention, our native CUDA version does not differ from PGI provided CUDA and, is compatible with NVIDIA installed driver.
+Naturally, this issue will not occur with Nvidia HPC-SDK Package.